 Can asbestos cause pneumonia?

 No. While asbestos exposure can harm lung cells and cause various diseases of the lungs, respiratory infections such as pneumonia are caused by bacteria, viruses, and fungi.

 Does asbestos make you cough?

 Asbestos will not make you cough or sneeze at first exposure.
 In fact, most people are unable to tell whether asbestos is harming their lungs until symptoms develop decades after they are first exposed.

-If a patient develops mesothelioma (a rare cancer caused by asbestos exposure), they will eventually experience symptoms such as coughing, shortness of breath, and chest pain.
+If a patient develops an asbestos disease such as pleural effusions or mesothelioma (a rare cancer caused by asbestos exposure), they will eventually experience symptoms such as coughing, shortness of breath, and chest pain.

 No. Asbestosis is a lung disease that is noncancerous.
 However, asbestosis can eventually cause lung cancer or mesothelioma to develop.